 We hope that this year will be a successful, enjoyable and rewarding one for you and your students.
-If you’ve been wondering of ways your students can practice their English in a way they will love, Vicens Vives can help with some Book Club ideas!
+If you’ve been trying to think of ways your students can practise their English in a way they will love, Vicens Vives can help with some Book Club ideas!

-What better way of practicing English than with a good book?
-Why not take a look at the catalogues we offer, choose for example 6 titles for your students and start a Book Club as well as enjoying the pleasure or reading students will also have the opportunity to practice all the core skills in English!
+What better way of practising English is there than reading with a good book?
+Why not take a look at the catalogues we offer, choose for example 6 titles for your students and start a Book Club.
+As well as enjoying the pleasure or reading students will also have the opportunity to practice all the core skills in English!

 Book Club ideas

 - From the titles you have selected ask your students to choose a book.